 In the broader trade area there are several initiatives all working towards creating a set of standards.
 Some of these are focused on particular sectors or geographies while others are more general.
 Some are being spearheaded by large international organizations, others by private companies.
 The following table provides an at-a-glance look at some key initiatives in the space.
-The pages that follow provide a quick look at projects related to DLT and blockchain which are addressing standardisation in trade.
+This article takes a quick look at projects related to DLT and blockchain which are addressing standardisation in trade.

 Any discussion of standardization in a digitalized trade world would not be complete without mentioning the importance of regulatory work and of building a harmonized regulatory framework.
 A key actor in this respect is the United Nations Commission on International Trade Law (UNCITRAL).
 While this is not a standardization body, it plays a key role in working to build a harmonized international trade law framework to drive further progress.